timothystotts/fpga-serial-mem-tester-1/README.md

 The design is broken into two groupings.

 The folder SF-Tester-Design-AXI contains a Xilinx Vivado IP Integrator plus Xilinx Vitis design.
 A microblaze soft CPU is instantiated to talk with board components, a SPI Flash peripheral, and a 16x2 character LCD peripheral.
 Sources to be incorporated into a Xilinx Vitis project contain a very small FreeRTOS program in C; drivers for the peripherals, a real-time task to operate the flash chip, two real-time tasks to display data, and a real-time task to color-mix RGB LEDs.
+(None of the real-time tasks demonstrate executing with a precise timer, but only demonstrate a best-effort execution; as such, calling these tasks real-time may be a misnomer.
+Executing these tasks with a precise timer can be achieved with FreeRTOS; but the benefit does not outweigh the added complexity for this specific implementation.)

 The folder SF-Tester-Design-VHDL contains a Xilinx Vivado project with sources containing only VHDL-2002 and VHDL-2008 modules.
 Plain HDL without a soft CPU or C code is authored to talk with board components, a N25Q SPI Flash 256Mbit, and a 16x2 character LCD peripheral.

 These two groupings of design provide equivalent functionality, excepting that the HDL design provides a much faster execution.
+Checkouts for the latest implementation should refer to tag Serial_Mem_Tester_All_Prerelease_9A .

 ### Naming conventions notice
 The Pmod peripherals used in this project connect via a standard bus technology design called SPI.